3 more plead guilty in multistate bank fraud scheme

 The scheme caused losses of approximately $3.5 million to entities in New Jersey, New York, Pennsylvania, Maryland, Virginia, and Michigan, according to prosecutors.

 Erm Ayaz, 36, of Brooklyn, New York, pleaded guilty by videoconference Thursday.
-Thirty-two-year-old Syed Abbas of Westerville, Ohio and 35-year-old Habib Majid of North Brunswick, New Jersey, pleaded guilty in the last week.
+Thirty-two-year-old Syed Abbas of Westerville, Ohio, and 35-year-old Habib Majid of North Brunswick, New Jersey, pleaded guilty in the last week.

 Four others connected to the scheme had previously pleaded guilty.